aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 In the example we are using [material implication](https://en.wikipedia.org/wiki/Material_implication_(rule_of_inference)) to express the condition using an `or` constraint.

-The same constraint can be rewritten to use directly the `if` / `then` conditional constraint:
+The same constraint can be rewritten to use the `if` / `then` conditional constraint directly:

 ```yaml
 #%Validation Profile 1.0